dddsnn/tablecache/README.md

 At the moment, the Redis storage supports only one table, which takes up the entire keyspace of the connected Redis instance.

+## Logging

+The library logs messages with logger names in the `tablecache` namespace.